rafaelromao/keyboards/docs/symbols.md

 - Some common programmer n-grams, like ->, =>, \<!--, -->, <>, />, !=, :=, +=, -=, ${, can all be typed rolling through keys in the right hand.

  ### Numpad Layer
-- A dedicated Numpad layer can be activated from the Macros or Media layers.
+- A dedicated Numpad layer can be activated from the Raise layer, or with a combo using both right thumb keys.
 - The left side of the Numpad layer contains function keys.
 - The right side of the Numpad layer contains number keys.
 - Home block mods are also available on both sides of the Numpad layer.